Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 Upload the Garment

-Start with the product, not a blank text box.
-RAWSHOT reads the item as the brief, so cut, colour, pattern, logo, and proportion stay central from the first generation.
+Start with the product, not a blank field.
+Your garment becomes the center of the shoot, so cut, colour, pattern, proportion, and branding stay in view from the first frame.

 2. Step 02